coq/coq/doc/sphinx/proof-engine/ltac2.rst

 are declared with :cmd:`Ltac2 external` in :n:`lib/coq/user-contrib/Ltac2/*.v`.
 For example, `Message.print` defined in `Message.v` is used to print messages:

-.. coqtop:: none
+.. rocqtop:: none

    Goal True.

-.. coqtop:: all abort
+.. rocqtop:: all abort

    Message.print (Message.of_string "fully qualified calls").
    From Ltac2 Require Import Message.